 - NOTE: A COVID-19 vaccination card must be provided.

 Active Duty vaccine information:

 The Department of Defense already requires all active duty service members to get other types of vaccines before they join the military.
 The COVID-19 vaccine has been added to the list for all active duty service members (ADSMs) and National Guard members*.
 Mandatory vaccination will only use FDA-approved vaccines.
 At this time, Pfizer has received full FDA approval, based on rigorous studies and efficacy and safety data collected during use over the past year.

-If you’re a service member and you’ve received a COVID-19 vaccine from a non-DoD provider, make sure to update your medical records.
+- If you're a service member and you’ve received a COVID-19 vaccine from a non-DoD provider, make sure to update your medical records.
 You can bring your COVID-19 vaccine card to Fisher Clinic (Bldg.
 237 on Naval Station Great Lakes) to have your record updated.

-Lovell FHCC staff members should contact Employee Occupational Health to schedule a vaccine appointment.
+- Lovell FHCC staff members should contact Employee Occupational Health to schedule a vaccine appointment.
 Email: FHCCLovellStaffCOVID-19VaccineRequest@va.gov.
 All clinics take place in the Employee Occupational Heath area, Bldg.
 133CA, Room 2D-135 (behind Imaging).
 Questions?
 Send to: FHCCLovellOccupationalHealthCOVID19@va.gov.
 Limited walk-ins are available for AD staff in the Bldg.
 133CA COVID-19 Vaccination Clinic, 8-11 a.m., weekdays.

 Get the COVID-19 vaccine to protect yourself, your family, your community, and our nation!

 To learn more about the COVID-19 vaccine, visitwww.tricare.mil/COVIDVaccine.